Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 But what’s worse is that they neglect to list the lab diamond cut grade, which, if you have read any of our other lab diamond articles, is the most important of all the lab diamond 4Cs.

-Somewhat surprisingly, while Diamonds Direct does not list the cut grade, they claim that they use Excellent or Ideal-rated lab diamonds in their pre-set jewelry.
+Somewhat surprisingly, while Diamonds Direct does not list the cut grade, they claim they use Excellent or Ideal-rated lab diamonds in their pre-set jewelry.
 However, we suggest ensuring that the grade is awarded by an independent grading laboratory such as GIA or IGI.

 Below, see our comparison of prices with some of our recommended best places to buy lab-diamond earrings.